onaio/onadata/docs/orgs.rst

 List Organization members (v2)
 ------------------------------

 Get a list of organization members, each with their role in the organization.
-This is the information ``/api/v1/orgs`` returns as the ``users`` of an organization.
 Members are listed alphabetically by username, and owners are included.

 .. raw:: html